PipeLaunch/lwc-trial-bar/README.md

 <c-lwc-trial-bar
 ```
 - See the component `lwcTrialBarLicenseInfo` to see a wrapper example how to use with license management
+- This component uses custom labels.
+Copy also the content of the custom labels

 ### Testing and learn how to use it